-Defined benefit under the BRS: 2.0% x years served x the average of your highest 36 months of basic pay
+Defined benefit under the BRS: 2.0% x years served x the average of your highest 36 months of basic pay the benefit.

-The longer you serve, the higher the benefit.
 If you retire from active duty at 20 years under the BRS, you receive 40 percent of the average of your highest 36 months of basic pay as your defined benefit - and that percentage increases by 2 percent for each additional year of service.